Low Leven: Leven Bridge Mill and Leven Camp

 On the northern edge of Low Leven was a water mill.
 This has since been converted into a dwelling house, but still shows evidence of its previous use.
 The river was diverted through a channel to flow through the mill, but this has since been filled in.
 To the rear of the mill is Leven Camp.
 This was originally a Hutment, with numerous primitive chalets that were used as holiday homes in the 1900s.
 Under the ownership of Mr Boal, from 1961, some caravans were added to the site, and a brick toilet block constructed.
-The site suffered decline in the late 1900s, and in 2001 the last tenant moved out of what was an disused and overgrown site.
+The site suffered decline in the late 1900s, and in 2001 the last tenant moved out of what was a disused and overgrown site.
 By 2011 the area was overgrown with bushes and trees, and only remnants of the old huts remained.
 On 26 March 2012 diggers moved in to clear the site of all undergrowth, dead and dying trees, along with all materials on leveled sections.